Cornell-MAE-UG/fa25-portfolio-benjioko/_projects/2025-north-star.md

 ---
 layout: project
-title: North Star Attitude Control
+title: North Star: Satellite Attitude Control
 description: This project explores the fundamentals of satellite attitude dynamics by modeling a 3-axis spacecraft in geostationary orbit and developing a closed-loop pointing controller.
 technologies: [MATLAB]
 image: assets/images/systems_final/definition.png
 published: true
 ---

-**North Star — Satellite Attitude Dynamics & Pointing Control**
 ***Group Members***: Aloyse Maille, Olivia Lee, Ethan Kim

 Working with my team, I helped build the system definition, derive the nonlinear equations of motion, create the state-space model, and implement a full MATLAB simulation environment to study stability, performance requirements, and disturbance rejection of a space satellite.